mmomtchev/nobind/README.md

 The following tutorial should be enough to get you started with your C++ project.

+You can also check [node-ffmpeg](https://github.com/mmomtchev/node-ffmpeg) as an example for a large project using `nobind17`.

 ### The environment

 Create a a `binding.gyp`, then create a `package.json` for your project and install `nobind17`: